bwva/HTML-SpinnerElem/README.md

 Here are some CodePens:
 - <a href="https://codepen.io/bwva/pen/PovZgEP">Spinners as List Bullet Markers</a>
-- <a href="https://codepen.io/bwva/pen/wvbMZVd">Spinner Cursor Types Varied by Weight and Cursor Style</a>
+- <a href="https://codepen.io/bwva/pen/wvbMZVd">Spinner Rotor Types Varied by Weight and Rotor Style</a>

 ## Installation